siangernlow/tp/docs/UserGuide.md

 AddressBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

+### Adding a visit:

+Adds a visit by the personId, location of visit and date of visit

+Format: `add personId location date`

+* The visit is added to the visits list to track close contacts, especially for the infected people
+* PersonId refers to the id stored in the people list which is available before using this app
+* location refers to the particular location the person with the personId visits
+* date refers to the particular date the person has visited the location

+### Deleting visits by date:

+Deletes all visits before the date

+Format: `delete date`

+* Date corresponds to the dates that exist in the visits list, otherwise it will be invalid
+* All the visits before and including the date will be removed from the visits list

 ### Archiving data files `[coming in v2.0]`

 _{explain the feature here}_